 where $\phi_{1,n}+\phi_{2,n}- e^{b/n}= 2 e^{c/n} \cos(d/n) - e^{2c/n} - e^{b/n}=-b/n+o(1/n)$.
 By Lemma \ref{lem:convergence_moments}(a),(b), and (d),

 Thus, if data are generated from a local-to-unity model, the $t$-statistic is $O_p(1)$.
-However, if data are generated as a long cycle process, the $t$-statistic is $O_p(n)$.
-Hence, in the case of a long cycle process, a grid-based confidence set for a local-to-unity parameter such as in \citet{hansen1999grid} would be empty in sufficiently large samples.
-Note that in the case of local-to-unity DGPs, our confidence set for $c,d$ would be empty in sufficiently large samples as previously discussed.
+However, if data are generated as a long-cycle process, the $t$-statistic is $O_p(n)$.
+Hence, in the case of a long-cycle process, a grid-based confidence set for a local-to-unity parameter such as in \citet{hansen1999grid} would be empty in sufficiently large samples.
+Note that in the case of local-to-unity DGPs, our confidence set for $c,d$ would be empty in sufficiently large samples as discussed above.